Vertebrate fauna of SE Asia

 The species can be identified by the yellow gular flag of both males and females, which is rounded at the tip : in some populations there is a blue spot at the base.
 The patagium is reddish- orange and is adorned with black blotches, particularly at the leading edge.

-Outside of the region, the Spotted Gliding Lizard reportedly occurs in parts of northern India, Bangladesh and southern China.
+Outside the Southeast Asia region, the Spotted Gliding Lizard reportedly occurs in parts of northern India, Bangladesh and southern China.
 Within Southeast Asia it occurs in Myanmar, Thailand, Indochina (Laos, Cambodia, Vietnam) and the extreme north of Peninsular Malaysia (including the islands of Langkawi and Penang).

 Despite historical records of the species in Singapore, it is most unlikely the species ever occurred there : it is possible there was once some confusion with the Sumatran Gliding Lizard Draco sumatranus, which is common in Singapore in disturbed habitats and with which it bears some superficial similarity, such as a yellow gular flag.